 Which Should I Use – Ice Or Heat?

 Now we know what ice and heat each do when we use them.
 But, how do we decide which to use?

 The general rule of thumb is that ice is usually the best bet for an acute or recent injury.
 But how long ago is considered ‘recent’?
 Some people stick to the old rule of 72 hours.
 That is, within the first 72 hours of sustaining an injury, apply ice.

 However, ice can often be useful beyond this 72 hour period.
 Remember the signs of inflammation discussed above: swelling, heat, redness, and pain.
 In general, while there are still signs of active inflammation, ice will still be helpful.
 This may mean that you are icing an injury well beyond 72 hours after it has occurred.

 But what about heat?
 When should I apply heat instead of ice?
 Heat is useful when the cause of the pain is due to muscle stiffness or tightness.
 Stiff and sore back or neck muscles will almost always feel better with heat application.

 Heat can also be helpful in areas of chronic injury (for example, in tendinopathy) because it can help increase the nutrients being brought to the area, which can help with healing.

 Talk To An Expert!

-An accurate assessment of the injury can be integral to deciding whether an injury would benefit from the application of either heat or ice or potentially both!
+An accurate assessment of the injury can be integral to deciding whether an injury would benefit from either heat or ice.
+Or potentially both!